Exclusive Breast Feeding

 if you would like to educate yourself on breastfeeding and the problems that may arise.

 - A mother can get involved in a breastfeeding support group.

 - Make it clear at the hospital that you intend on nursing exclusively.

-- Moms who are returning to work can also breastfeed exclusively by pumping during the day and breastfeeding at night.
+- Mothers who are returning to work can also breastfeed exclusively by pumping during the day and breastfeeding at night.

 - Babies who are exclusively breastfed recover quicker from colds and infections.
 Breast milk also prevents babies from becoming sick.

-- It reduces the chances of ovarian and breast cancer in mom.
+- It reduces the chances of ovarian and breast cancer in the mother.

-- If you are exclusively breastfeeding you won’t need to buy expensive supplements (formula) or bottles.
+- If you are exclusively breastfeeding, you won’t need to buy expensive supplements or bottles.